CSCfi/pebbles/pouta_blueprints/drivers/provisioning/README_docker_driver.md

     - need to modify the command string
     - substitute a base url parameter with the generated route_id

+- isolate containers from accessing each other

 ### Optional features
 - implement session backups

-- implement a service for plugins for storing the state
+- implement a service for drivers for storing the state (instead of having write it to a file)

-- configure swap on host + allow swapping for containers for fitting even more on a single host?
+- configure swap on host + allow swapping for containers for fitting even more on a single host *DONE*